 6/45 Game’s Odd and Even Number Analysis

-Let’s start with the Australian Tattslotto’s 949 draws from January 7, 2006 to March 16, 2024.
-Notice the close agreement between the theoretical prediction and actual frequency
+Let’s start with the Australian Tattslotto’s 1013 draws from January 7, 2006 to June 28, 2025.
+Notice the close agreement between the theoretical expectations and actual frequency.

-The actual results of the Tattslotto1 from January 7, 2006, to March 16, 2024, show that 3-odd-3-even occurred 296 times, and we estimated about 318 times.
-It’s not exact, but the prediction is very close.
-The comparison graph above shows that the close agreement between prediction and observed frequency indicates that you can predict the lottery (to an extent).
+The actual results of the Tattslotto from January 7, 2006, to June 28, 2025, show that 3-odd-3-even occurred 315 times, and we estimated about 339 times.
+It’s not exact, but the expectation is very close.
+The comparison graph above shows that the close agreement between expected frequency and observed frequency indicates that the lottery obeys the laws of probability.
 In short, we can determine the composition that will dominate the draws over time.
-This probability prediction is closely in line with the calculation of frequency ratio.
+This probability expectation is closely in line with the calculation of frequency ratio.

 Further Validation from Actual Lottery Draws

-You don’t need past historical results to predict the lottery.
-To analyze a game, we only need two variables.
+You don’t need past historical results to analyze the lottery.
+We only need two variables.
 For instance, in a UK Lotto 6/59 game, the variables are n = 59 and r = 6.
-These two variables are enough to calculate the future outcome of the game.
-Therefore, if you want to know how to win the lottery, realize that you don’t need any statistical analysis or random game sampling.
+These two variables are enough to calculate the future outcome of the game without any statistical analysis or random sampling.
+What you need is the tools of probability and combinatorics.

 One advantage of using probability is that calculations can be proven.
 We can see that theoretical calculation closely agrees with the actual lottery results.
 For example, we can estimate the likely frequency of a certain group at a given number of draws using the formula below: